BioSchemas/bioschemas.github.io/pages/_news/2024-01-26-BHEUPreprint.md

 - BioHackrXiv
 ---

 We are pleased to announce the first [BioHackrXiv](https://biohackrxiv.org) preprint of 2024.
-It reports on the work done during the past [BioHackathon Europe 2023](https://biohackathon-europe.org/) byt he group  [Enabling FAIR Digital Objects with RO-Crates, Signposting and Bioschemas](https://github.com/elixir-europe/biohackathon-projects-2023/tree/main/15).
+It reports on the work done during the past [BioHackathon Europe 2023](https://biohackathon-europe.org/) by the group [Enabling FAIR Digital Objects with RO-Crates, Signposting and Bioschemas](https://github.com/elixir-europe/biohackathon-projects-2023/tree/main/15).

 Citation and link: